The archaeological site of Uxmal – “The thrice built” is a masterpiece of the Puuc style.

 Follow the path to the magnificent chambers and hear the legends and secrets explained by the local guides.

-After your visit to Uxmal, continue the Puuc route to Kabah, or visit the Cacao Musuem across Uxmal: taste chocolate mixed with pepper and other spices, understand the importance of cacao in the Mayan culture.
-After your visit, we recommend you have lunch at charming San Pedro Ochil Hacienda, a former sisal plantation.
+After your visit to Uxmal, continue the Puuc route to Kabah (temporarily closed due to the pandemic), or visit the Cacao Musuem across Uxmal: taste chocolate mixed with pepper and other spices, understand the importance of cacao in the Mayan culture.
+After your visit, we recommend you have lunch at charming San Pedro Ochil Hacienda (temporarily closed due to the pandemic), a former sisal plantation.
 Time permitting, Yaxcopoil Hacienda can also be explored as the final stop before heading back to Merida.

-If you wish the extended version of the Puuc route including Sayil, Labna, X’lapac and/or Loltun Caves please send us a message.
+If you wish the extended version of the Puuc route including Sayil, Labna, X’lapac and/or Loltun Caves please send us a message (temporarily closed).